fgsect/scat/README.md

 Install SCAT through pip using:

 ```
+# If you want fast CRC calculation (for Qualcomm and HiSilicon)
+$ pip install "scat[fastcrc] @ git+https://github.com/fgsect/scat"

+# If you don't want or can't build libscrc
 $ pip install https://github.com/fgsect/scat
 ```

 Please note that the name SCAT is taken in the PyPI, I will find further solution.

-For development purposes, please use `pip install -e .` on your checkout directory.
+For development purposes, please use `pip install -e .[fastcrc]` or `pip install -e .` on your checkout directory.
 The older `scat.py` is moved to `src/scat/main.py`.

 ## Usage